 By: Michael Harlow

 Michael Harlow, a consultant in education and workforce policy, was elected to the Northwest Local Board of Education in November 2013.
-An independent consultant, he has done work for the U.S. Department of Labor and KnowledgeWorks, a Cincinnati-based social enterprise devoted to improving public education.
-Since 2007, he has produced a daily digest of news on education issues.
-Michael is the also the author of The Harlow Report – cited and shared by numerous education policy leaders.
+An independent consultant, he has done work for the Ohio Blended Learning Network, U.S. Department of Labor and KnowledgeWorks, a Cincinnati-based social enterprise devoted to improving public education.
+Since 2007, he has produced a daily digest of news on education issues; The Harlow Report is cited and shared by numerous education policy leaders.